17.1

 not flatter nor blame anyone,

-is not made pleased, can’t be provoked;
+is not made pleased, can’t be

 does not get caught in give or take,